Help Finding Your Way

 • Yes!
 I work with clients via secure telehealth throughout Ohio and West Virginia.

 • In addition to traditional talk therapy, I use a range of evidence-based, trauma-informed approaches tailored to your needs.
 These include EMDR (Eye Movement Desensitization and Reprocessing), Brainspotting, Emotional Freedom Technique (EFT), Havening Techniques, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and more.
 These methods help process trauma, release stuck emotions, and create meaningful change beyond just talking about it.
+With couples, I rely heavily on the work of the Gottmans, Sue Johnson, and Terrence Real.
+And often, couples therapy itself is a really good form of trauma therapy.

 • Many clients experience meaningful shifts in how they view and experience sex — often feeling freer, more confident, and less weighed down by shame.
 While everyone’s journey is different, this work is designed to support that kind of change.